snayfach/MGV/README.md

 7. [Identify CRISPR spacers](crispr_spacers/README.md).
 Identify CRISPR spacers using CRT and PILERCR, merge redundant CRISPR arrays, and format output.

 For any other code/analysis inquiries, please open a github issue.
+Note: most of these scripts were written for Python 2.
+If you get an error using Python 3, try re-running with Python 2.

 If this code is useful, please cite:
 Nayfach et al. Metagenomic compendium of 189,680 DNA viruses from the human gut microbiome.
-2021.
-(In Press).
+2021. https://www.nature.com/articles/s41564-021-00928-6.

-Note: most of these scripts were written for Python 2.
-If you get an error using Python 3, try re-running with Python 2.
+### For an updated version of the database, check out: https://github.com/snayfach/UHGV